Bergschaf/Pyduino-Plugin/README.md

 To get started, you need to install VS Code.
 You can download it from [here](https://code.visualstudio.com/Download).

 You also need a Python interpreter.
-You can download it from [here](https://www.python.org/downloads/release/python-3102/).
+You can download it from [here](https://www.python.org/downloads/release/python-3102/) (at the bottom of the page).
 Make sure to add Python to your PATH by checking the box in the installer.

 ![img.png](doc/img.png)